 - 16 oz spaghetti wheat or gluten free

 - 4 slices bacon chopped

 - 4 cloves garlic minced or pressed

-- 1 ½ cup frozen peas
+- 1 ½ cup frozen peas or fresh peas

 - ½ tsp salt

 - ¼ tsp pepper